akhilgit19/SFG/README.md

 - now, click on Manager, In process name- serach for Helloworld, you will see Batch3HeloWorld
 - click on source  manager
-- click on checkout and then click checkin go,
+- click on checkout, Click on on cancel and then click checkin go,
 -  file name- browse file name hellowworkld
 - Description second version
 - click on next, next next, chooser version ,click on next and click on finish
-- click on retun,clickk on exectue ,click on go
+- click on return,clickk on exectue manager and click on execute ,click on go
+- you can see now 2 assign statment in SI

 Now the new business process has checked in SI
 - now clic on view, click on source
 - you will se XML code that GPM has generated  for you